monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

 ## Student Populations

 In order to get an accurate measure of total student populations for each school, I added the “size” and “grad_student” fields together, because the data dictionary defines “size” as the total population of undergrads at each school.
-The student populations for each year are skewed right and have a median (~450 students) and mean (~2300 students) that are quite low compared to the max value (100,000+ students).
-Since the data are skewed right, it is important to look at both the mean and the median because the median is more representative of the smaller schools with low enrollment, and the mean is representative of the larger schools.
+The student populations for each year are skewed right and have a median (~450 students) and mean (~2300 students) that are quite low compared to the max value (100,000+ students). *For a visual representation of the distribution of the data, please see the histogram of student populations for 2016.* Since the data are skewed right, it is important to look at both the mean and the median because the median is more representative of the smaller schools with low enrollment, and the mean is representative of the larger schools.
 The minimum value for each year is 0, which leads me to believe that it must have been a mistake or the school had zero students in that year.
 Upon further review, all the colleges that had zero students enrolled are real colleges that usually have very low enrollment (East West College of Natural Medicine, American Conservatory Theater, both with 0 students enrolled).
 The max value for each year seems to be awfully high as well, but upon further inspection, the schools that tend to be have high enrollment are online schools like the University of Phoenix – Online Campus (205,286 enrolled) that don't have any limitations in terms of capacity.

-Overall, the 5 number summaries look the similar across the years (see below), so it is safe for us to assume that student populations didn’t increase by much, judging both by the mean and the median of each year.
-Below is the histogram representing total number of students in 2016.
+Overall, the 5 number summaries look similar across the years (see below), so it is safe for us to assume that student populations didn’t increase by much, judging both by the mean and the median of each year.

 <div style="text-align:center"><img src="{{ site.url }}{{ site.baseurl }}/images/2.college_scorecards/1aa.2016_student_pop_hist.png" alt="2016 Student Populations"></div><br/>